 2. The Present Talent

-Two years ago, the Orioles weren't expected to do much.
-They were coming off a 69-win campaign, and they'd gone 14 years without a winning season.
+Two years ago, no one expected the Orioles to do much.
+They were coming off a 69-win campaign, and they had gone 14 years without a winning season.
 They surprised everyone, however, by winning 93 games and the AL wildcard; after many pundits predicted a harsh dose of reality in 2013, they surprised everyone again, as they won 85 games and contended into September.

 We've all grown tired of that story, heard countless times on innumerable websites.
-The point is, the Orioles overachieved in both years, and they're not going to contend in 2014.
+The point is, the Orioles overachieved in both years, and they won't contend in 2014.
 FanGraphs' projected standings for 2014 has the Orioles at 76 wins for next year, last in the AL East and seventh-worst in the majors.
-This negativity can be attributed to their position players; while they were fifth-best in MLB in 2013, they're forecasted to tumble to 20th in 2014.
+This negativity can be attributed to their position players; while they were the fifth-best group in MLB in 2013, they're forecasted to tumble to 20th in 2014.
 Meanwhile, the pitchers are expected to maintain their mediocrity; they were 20th in the majors last year, and they should be around the same spot this year.